Energy from renewable sources

 The available capacity of renewable electricity generation has increased significantly over the last 20 years.
 Wind power capacity had already begun to increase rapidly in the late 1990s and from 2005 there was a boom in solar generation capacity.
 Additional capacity increases for other renewables were much more modest than for these two.
 Solar and wind generation are intermittent energy sources: their utilisation rate is much lower than for those renewables used in conventional thermal power stations (as well as compared with fossil fuels and nuclear power).
 Pumped-storage hydropower plants can be reliably used to deal with surplus electricity generation from intermittent sources.
 The capacity of pumped-storage hydropower plants did not increase at the same rate as solar and wind.
 Installed capacity for renewable sources, nuclear power and pumped-storage hydropower is shown in Figure 4.
 To put into perspective electricity generation capacities from renewable sources — as part of total electricity generation in the EU — the existing capacity of fossil fuel plants is around 460 GW.

 Production of liquid biofuels in the EU

 Production of liquid biofuels increased significantly from almost nothing in 1990.
-There were rapid increases — especially after 2002 — producing an average annual growth rate between 2000 and 2010 of 34 %.
-However, production decreased in 2011 by 14 % compared with 2010.
+There were rapid increases — especially after 2002 — producing an average annual growth rate between 2000 and 2010 of 32 %.
+However, production decreased in 2011 by 10.0 % compared with 2010.
+In 2012 it increased by 9.4 %; nearly to the same level as in 2011.
 Production of liquid biofuels is shown in Figure 5.

 Imports and exports of renewables